2018 FIFA World Cup qualification (OFC–CONMEBOL play-off)

 The 2018 FIFA World Cup OFC–CONMEBOL qualification play-off was a two-legged home-and-away tie between the winning team of the OFC Third round, New Zealand, and the fifth-placed team from the CONMEBOL qualifying tournament, Peru.

 The matches were played on 11 and 15 November 2017.
-Peru emerged victorious and qualified for the finals of the 2018 FIFA World Cup.
+Peru emerged victorious and qualified for the 2018 FIFA World Cup.

 Overview

 The play-off marked the third consecutive intercontinental play-off participation for New Zealand after previously losing to Mexico in 2013 and defeating Bahrain in 2009.

 This was Peru's first participation in the inter-confederation play-offs.
 They previously qualified for the World Cup in 1982.

 The draw for the order in which the two matches would be played was held by FIFA on 25 July 2015 in the World Cup Preliminary Draw.